 For many years goats have caused significant damage to the forest structure, as they eat young seedlings, saplings and ring bark mature trees.
 This vegetation is an important food source for invertebrates and native birds.

-A comprehensive goat suppression programme, managed by the Taranaki Mounga Project and supported by the Department of Conservation, is now underway.
+A comprehensive goat suppression programme, managed by the Taranaki Mounga Project and supported by the DOC underway.
 Taranaki Mounga is currently looking at options as to how to finish the job or prove that goats are now functionally extinct due to the very low numbers that may still be on the park.

 Unfortunately, we know tethered goats occasionally escape from neighbouring properties.
 Some migrate to the park and breed.
 It is important for the biodiversity of the national park that this does not happen.